SIGN-UP In the Study Abroad office.

 Classes offered (3 credit hours):

-*LAS 325 Special Topics: Irish Journeys (Gen Ed SF)
+*LAS 325 Special Topics: Irish Journeys - Sorry this class is cancelled.

 The Irish have taken to the seas in staggering numbers.
 Although Ireland’s population today is just 4.6 million, there are more than 100 million people of Irish descent scattered around the globe.
 Why have so many Irish left their beautiful, green island for unknown lands?
 In this course, we consider the many complex factors that have shaped the epic journeys of Irish migrants.
 Daily outings take students to some of the most significant sites in Ireland’s fascinating history.